 Source: Wired

 Oare ce va urma in continuare?
 Night rider, si alte masini care faceau tot felul de chestii in filme se pare ca vor deveni din ce in ce mai reale.
-Eu unul astept cu nerabdare sa vad toate lucrurile care se vor putea inventa.defaults write
+Eu unul astept cu nerabdare sa vad toate lucrurile care se vor putea inventa.

 defaults write com.apple.systempreferences TMShowUnsupportedNetworkVolumes 1